MatusOllah/gophengine/README.md

 * As a protest against FNF v0.3.2 .
   * I made this in response to FNF v0.3.2 (the Weekend 1 update), which introduced highly violent and graphic cutscenes where my favorite character, Boyfriend, is killed.
 These changes significantly alter the tone and experience of the game in a way that many Boyfriend fans, including myself, find upsetting.
   * The purpose of this "fork" is to remove the violent and graphic cutscenes introduced in FNF v0.3.2 and to restore Boyfriend and other narrative elements that were negatively impacted.
+* I just wanted to rewrite Friday Night Funkin' in Go.

 ### Why Go?